mayamcdougall/NotePaper/README.md

 * **folder**

 Experimental Folder Navigation.
-If defined, your Table of Contents will be broken up into categories based on your folder structure.
+If enabled, your Table of Contents will be broken up into categories based on your folder structure.

 #### tags